mountaindust/Parasitoids/README.md

 - site_name=<file path>:
   path and name for all the necessary data to run the simulation.
 This usually looks something like 'data/<yournamehere>'.
-The simulation will then try to load a file named 'data/<yournamehere>wind.txt' to get the wind data.
+The simulation will then try to load a file named 'data/<yournamehere>wind.txt' to get the wind data, which should be specified in units of m/s.
 If running Bayes, you will also need 'data/<yournamehere>releasegrid.txt' and 'data/<yournamehere>fields.txt'.
 - coord=(latitude,longitude):
   Lat/long coordinates of the release point.
 Needed for satellite images.
 - r_dur=<positive integer>: